-1 through that development agreement, I could tell 2 right away this that this development agreement 3 is a highly unusual document and the timing of it is 4 very suspect.
-You know from my bio and Kurt's bio 5 that we represent a number of jurisdictions with 6 land use authority, and we have a lot of experience 7 dealing with development agreements.
-I was I 8 felt it was very important to get this board this 9 document right away so you're aware of it.
-So I 10 sent it to you via e-mail on Saturday morning.
-11 Later that day, same day, on Saturday, I was going 12 through the agenda of February 8th of the prior 13 board to get some context about that agreement.
-And 14 I and I found another document that's just as 15 shocking and abnormal, which is a set of restricted 16 covenants that the district signed in favor of 17 Disney.
-So I again, I thought it was important 18 that this board get a copy of that right away.
-So I 19 e-mailed it out to you-all on Saturday afternoon.
-20 And I'm going to outline for you why these are 21 unusual documents and the problems that I have just 22 spotted with them initially.
-And I think there's 23 it warrants additional investigation and evaluation.
-24 First of all, what is a development agreement?
-25 There's a statute in the state of Florida called the
+MR. LANGLEY: And that development agreement is between Disney and the district.
+On Saturday morning, March 18th, I started glancing through that development agreement, which is attached to that email.
+And when I opened it up and started scanning through that development agreement, I could tell right away this -- that this development agreement is a highly unusual document and the timing of it is very suspect.
+You know from my bio and Kurt's bio that we represent a number of jurisdictions with land use authority, and we have a lot of experience dealing with development agreements.
+I was -- I felt it was very important to get this board this document right away so you're aware of it.
+So I sent it to you via e-mail on Saturday morning.
+Later that day, same day, on Saturday, I was going through the agenda of February 8th of the prior board to get some context about that agreement.
+And I -- and I found another document that's just as shocking and abnormal, which is a set of restricted covenants that the district signed in favor of Disney.
+So I -- again, I thought it was important that this board get a copy of that right away. e-mailed it out to you-all on Saturday afternoon.
+And I'm going to outline for you why these are unusual documents and the problems that I have just spotted with them initially.
+And I think there's -it warrants additional investigation and evaluation.
+First of all, what is a development agreement?
+There's a statute in the state of Florida called the